jimbrake/ISA-Exploratorium/README.md

 Designs of all varieties including RISC, CISC, stack and accumulator
 They are in various stages of completion
 With ~six having working test benches
+Many files have a six digit date suffix of year, month and day
 ### A work in progess
 Beware many of the projects and their ISAs in _all_projects are incomplete
 Use the spreadsheet to examine their status